dokester/BayesicFitting/documentation/manual.md

 ### Models

 + **BaseModel**<br>
-    BaseModel implements the common parts of simple Models.
+    BaseModel implements the common parts of simple models.
 + **FixedModel**<br>
-    FixedModel implements the 'fixing' of parameters for simple Models.
+    FixedModel implements the 'fixing' of parameters for simple models.
 + **Model**<br>
     Model implements the common parts of (compound) models.
 + **LinearModel**<br>